hashicorp/terraform-provider-azurerm/website/docs/r/policy_assignment.html.markdown

 # azurerm_policy_assignment

 Configures the specified Policy Definition at the specified Scope.
+Also, Policy Set Definitions are supported.

 ## Example Usage